 The mentoring groups cover specific issues and topics that women have told us they want support and mentoring on.
 These topics cover personal skills, career progression, and work-life balance.

 Our mentors and mentees work for many different organisations in the flood and water industry.
 For example, the Environment Agency, Defra, Jacobs, JBA consulting, Arup, and several county councils.
 This provides a range of experiences and backgrounds.

-Since 2019, the WiFCERM mentoring programme has supported over 160 mentors and mentees to progress their personal and professional goals.
+Since 2019, the WiFCERM mentoring programme has supported over 300 women to progress their personal and professional goals.